“US Debt Ceiling Negotiations and Market Impact: Latest Updates and Analysis”

 It seems “the idea of a break is spreading”, concluded the Spartan Capital analyst.

 Semiconductor maker Micron Technology fell 2.85% as China accuses the US group of failing security and calls on companies to stop buying its chips.
-The United States responded by expressing its “very serious concerns” about these sales restrictions, according to a spokesman for the State Department.
+The United States responded by expressing its “very serious concerns” regarding these sales restrictions, according to a spokesman for the State Department.

 Meta gained 1.09% despite a record €1.2 billion fine from the Irish regulator for breaching European data protection rules (GDPR) with its social network Facebook.